gofynd/fdk-client-golang/documentation/APPLICATION.md

-Track Shipment by shipment id, for application based on application Id
+Use this API to retrieve the issues that led to the cancellation of bags within a shipment.

 *Success Response:*

 Success.
-Check the example shown below or refer `ShipmentTrack` for more details.
+Check the example shown below or refer `ShipmentBagReasons` for more details.

-Schema: `TrackShipmentResponse`
+Schema: `ShipmentReasons`